citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorResourcePoolPatchPreviewResponseModel.md

 HasDeleteImpactedCatalogs returns a boolean if a field has been set.

+### SetDeleteImpactedCatalogsNil

+`func (o *HypervisorResourcePoolPatchPreviewResponseModel) SetDeleteImpactedCatalogsNil(b bool)`

+ SetDeleteImpactedCatalogsNil sets the value for DeleteImpactedCatalogs to be an explicit nil

+### UnsetDeleteImpactedCatalogs
+`func (o *HypervisorResourcePoolPatchPreviewResponseModel) UnsetDeleteImpactedCatalogs()`

+UnsetDeleteImpactedCatalogs ensures that no value is present for DeleteImpactedCatalogs, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)